lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-08-Ln_lower_bound.md

 The derivative of $x\ln x$ is $\ln x+1$, which goes to zero when
 $x=1/e$.
 At that point, $x\ln x$ achieves its minimum, namely $-1/e$.
-Proving this fact formally is tricky because that derivative is certainly undefined when $x=0$.
+Proving this fact formally, for all $x\ge0$, is tricky because that derivative is certainly undefined when $x=0$.
 The way around the problem involves proving that $x\ln x$ is continuous for all $x\ge0$.